bivor-adrito/nodejs_season_4/readme.md

 9. Single vendor market place
     Features
-    1. There will be two types of users []
+    1. There will be two types of users [DONE]
         a.
 Admin
         b.
 Customer